-Many transwomen and non-binary transfeminine people initiate hormone therapy to encourage breast and nipple growth, but there is a limit to how much the breasts will change with hormones alone.
-If you want the appearance of larger, fuller breasts, you may be interested in considering MTF breast augmentation.
+Many transgender and nonbinary people initiate hormone therapy to encourage breast and nipple growth, but there is a limit to how much the breasts will change with hormones alone.
+If you want the appearance of larger, fuller breasts, you may be interested in considering breast augmentation.

-Transfeminine or MTF breast augmentation involves an incision under the breast, in the armpit, or around the nipple.
-Through this incision, Dr. Mosser inserts a saline or silicone breast implant.
+Breast augmentation involves an incision under the breast, in the armpit, or around the nipple.
+Through this incision, your surgeon will insert a saline or silicone breast implant.
 Read our page on the differences between saline and silicone implants to learn more about the two materials and their variations in postoperative results.

 Before undergoing surgery, it is important to have realistic expectations about what your results will look like.

 Every patient is unique, so there is no way to predict exactly how your breasts will look and feel following surgery.
 It’s important to note that surgically augmented breasts tend to look and feel slightly different from natural breasts.Augmented breasts are typically slightly further apart, firmer, and rounder.
 Additionally, transgender patients typically have a wider, more pronounced chest.
 Choosing the right size and type of implant can help minimize these features if the patient so desires.
 Your surgeon will work with you to design a personalized surgical plan for your anatomy.
 Speaking candidly about your cosmetic goals is the best way to help your surgeon understand your expectations.

 No two bodies are the same, which makes it difficult to project your final results.
 For example, if you like the way 400cc looked on someone else, it does not mean that 400cc will look the same on you.
 This is because of many factors, including, but not limited to, the amount of pre-operative breast tissue, the shape (and potential abnormalities) of the chest wall, overall body weight, and chest width.
 Read below for some tips on choosing the right implant size for you.